SerEgoroff/onlinesales.core/README.md

 <a id="default-plugin"></a>
 ### Default plugins

-`OnlineSales` solution consists of a set of plugins that are already implemented.
+`SalesPro` solution consists of a set of plugins that are already implemented.
-* `OnlineSales.Plugin.AzureAD` :
+* `SalesPro.Plugin.AzureAD` :

-* `OnlineSales.Plugin.Email` : Implementation of a generic email service that can be configured to use any email service provider which supports SMTP protocol.
+* `SalesPro.Plugin.Email` : Implementation of a generic email service that can be configured to use any email service provider which supports SMTP protocol.

-* `OnlineSales.Plugin.Sms` : Implementation of a generic sms service configured to use sms gateways such as Amazon SNS, ShoutOut, NotifyLK.
+* `SalesPro.Plugin.Sms` : Implementation of a generic sms service configured to use sms gateways such as Amazon SNS, ShoutOut, NotifyLK.

-* `OnlineSales.Plugin.Vsto` :
+* `SalesPro.Plugin.Vsto` :

 <a id="new-plugin"></a>
 ### Adding a new plugin

 1. Create a new class library project.
-    * Project can be added to the `OnlineSales` solution or to a new solution depending on the requirement.
+    * Project can be added to the `SalesPro` solution or to a new solution depending on the requirement.

-2. Add `OnlineSales` core project as a dependency.
+2. Add `SalesPro` core project as a dependency.
-    * If the new project is added to the `OnlineSales` solution, the dependency can be added as a project reference.
+    * If the new project is added to the `SalesPro` solution, the dependency can be added as a project reference.

-    * If the project is added to a new solution, `OnlineSales` project dependency can be added as a nuget package reference.
+    * If the project is added to a new solution, `SalesPro` project dependency can be added as a nuget package reference.

-3. Add a new class inherited from `IPlugin` interface, which comes under `OnlineSales.Interfaces` namespace.
+3. Add a new class inherited from `IPlugin` interface, which comes under `SalesPro.Interfaces` namespace.

 4. Implement a new service based on the requirement and register it in the application's service collection.